Ninoy Aquino: Political career

 Aquino gained an early familiarity with Philippine politics, as he was born into one of the Philippines' political and landholding clans.
 His grandfather served under President Aguinaldo, and his father held office under Presidents Quezon and Jose P. Laurel.
 As a consequence, he became mayor of Concepcion in 1955 at the age of 23.
+However, defeated candidate Nicolas Y. Feliciano instituted quo warranto proceedings against Aquino for being underaged at the time of his election.
+The Supreme Court would affirm the lower court's ruling unseating Aquino from his position.

-Five years later, he was elected the nation's youngest vice governor at 27 (the record was later surpassed by Bongbong Marcos at 22 in 1980).
-Two years later, he became governor of Tarlac province in 1961 and then secretary-general of the Liberal Party in 1966.
+He would later return to the political scene, being elected the nation's youngest vice governor at 27 (the record was later surpassed by Bongbong Marcos at 22 in 1980).
+Two years later, when his predecessor resigned, he became governor of Tarlac province in February 1961, being elected to the position in his own right in 1963.
+After the 1961 presidential election, Aquino was appointed in December 1961 by outgoing president Carlos P. Garcia to a committee overseeing the inauguration of Diosdado Macapagal as chaired by Finance Secretary Dominador Aytona and Senator Ferdinand Marcos.
+While initially a Nacionalista, same as his father, he would jump to the Liberal Party following Macapagal's election.
+He would later become the party's secretary-general in 1966.

 In 1968, during his first year as senator, Aquino alleged that Marcos was on the road to establishing "a garrison state" by "ballooning the armed forces budget," saddling the defense establishment with "overstaying generals" and "militarizing our civilian government offices."

 Aquino became known as a constant critic of the Marcos regime, as his flamboyant rhetoric had made him a darling of the media.
 His most polemical speech, "A Pantheon for Imelda", was delivered on February 10, 1969.
 He assailed the Cultural Center, the first project of First Lady Imelda Marcos as extravagant, and dubbed it "a monument to shame" and labelled its designer "a megalomaniac, with a penchant to captivate".
 By the end of the day, the country's broadsheets had blared that he labelled the President's wife, his cousin Paz's former ward, and a woman he had once courted, "the Philippines' Eva Peron".
 President Marcos is said to have been outraged and labelled Aquino "a congenital liar".
 The First Lady's friends angrily accused Aquino of being "ungallant".
 These so-called "fiscalization" tactics of Aquino quickly became his trademark in the Senate.

+Aquino would also uncover details regarding the Jabidah Massacre and would link it as a plan by Marcos to ensure his grip on power, delivering a scathing privilege speech on the Senate floor on March 28, 1968.